The Nebuchadnezzar magazine

 It calmed the voices, and so I knelt.

 In the perifory of my vision, superimposed I saw three signs.
-One of a pill, another of a cigarette, and another of a condom.
+One of a pill, and alcohol bottle , another of a cigarette, and another of a condom.

 There was a checkmark after each of them.